Solopreneur in 2026: Why One Person Is Actually Enough

 How much can a one-person business actually make?

 The US Census data: about 350,000 non-employer businesses earn $1M+/year.
-Pieter Levels is at ~$3M.
-Midjourney per-employee productivity is $18M.
+Pieter Levels publicly reports a multi-million ARR portfolio.
+Midjourney per-employee productivity is around $18M.
 The ceiling is far above what most people assume.
 But — and this matters — median solopreneur income is more modest, and anyone promising you guaranteed high income is selling something.
 Think in ranges: $30-80K is achievable year one with deliberate work, $100-300K is common by year three, seven figures is rare and takes either scale or specialization.

 What's the single biggest trap to avoid?